TibraRatib/Wheat-Head-Segmentation/README.md

 -Run with CPU and GPU with extensible architecture to plug in additinal hardware accelerators .

 #### Deployment:
 We have converted the weights of our best-performing models into ONNX format and deployed them alongside the ONNXRunTime framework.
 This deployment strategy ensures efficient inference capabilities, allowing us to accurately segment wheat heads in various agricultural settings.
+You can find we models [here](https://drive.google.com/drive/folders/11CWRgPeN7cnCOAoIh6PggfThmp0DUf6r?usp=sharing).

 #### Availability:
 ONNXRunTime is available for Linux, Windows, and macOS platforms, making it accessible for a wide range of users and environments.